jundalisay/superblist/content/en/research/kepler/harmony/book-3/chapter-03.md

 of the threefold number; others in the revered Trinity itself of the Divinity.

 All, I say, vainly.
 For neither does three-dimensional quantity enter into this affair, since we have learnt that the origin of the harmonic proportions is in plane figures.
-Also three-dimensional quantity is greatly different, as far as knowledge of it is concerned, from two-dimensional, inasmuch as the former employs two mean proportionals, and in knowing them it is impossible for there to be any confusion;
-nor can there be any power in a number, insofar as it is considered as a counting number; nor, furthermore, is the origin of this trinity immediately from the Divine Being, causing it by imitation, as it has been made clear above that the cause of this matter is in the basic principles which were expounded, which in no way imply any particu­ lar number of notes on their own, but by fitting together individual notes to individual notes harmonically, and thus while doing some­ thing else accidentally produce something similar to the Divinities on account of the number’s being the same.
-The same thing also hap­ pens in very many other matters.
+Also three-dimensional quantity is greatly different, as far as knowledge of it is concerned, from two-dimensional, inasmuch as the former employs two mean proportionals, and in knowing them it is impossible for there to be any confusion; nor can there be any power in a number, insofar as it is considered as a counting number; nor, furthermore, is the origin of this trinity immediately from the Divine Being, causing it by imitation, as it has been made clear above that the cause of this matter is in the basic principles which were expounded, which in no way imply any particular number of notes on their own, but by fitting together individual notes to individual notes harmonically, and thus while doing something else accidentally produce something similar to the Divinities on account of the number’s being the same.

+The same thing also happens in very many other matters.

-In short, this threefold number is not the efficient cause of the harmonies, but an effect of the cause, or a concomitant of the harmony which is effected.
+In short, this threefold number is not the efficient cause of the harmonies.

+Instead, it is an effect, a concomitant of the harmony effected.

 It does not give form to the harmonies, but is a splendor of their form.
 It is not the matter of the harmonic notes, but is an offspring begotten by material necessity.
-It is not the end
-“for the sake of which,” but it is an eventual product of the work.
+It is not the end “for the sake of which,” but it is an eventual product of the work.

 Lastly, nothing results from harmony itself, but it is a secondary entity of the reason, and a concept of the mind, by second intention.